nikant/kamilsss655-uv-k5-firmware-custom-nkk/README.md

 > **⚠️❗☠️  EXPERIMENTAL PLAYGROUND
 >Your warranty is now void.
 I am not responsible for bricked devices, dead radios, thermonuclear war.
 YOU are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you.
-> If you want to have a more stable FW, I advise you to look at other options.⚠️❗☠️**
+> If you want to have a more stable FW, I advise you to look at other options. ☠️❗⚠️**
 >

+## This repository is a fork of [kamilsss655 firwmare](https://github.com/kamilsss655/uv-k5-firmware-custom).
+My changes are minor at the moment and for personal use.
+##
 # Open re-implementation of the Quansheng UV-K5 v2.1.27 firmware

 <img src="images/radio_picture.jpg" width=300 align="right"/>